- Home Improvement

-Aluminum and glass storefront doors usually have the characteristic that they have much more glass than aluminum.
-The aluminum tubing that comprises the stiles is usually only 1-3/4 to 3-1/2 inches wide, limiting the kinds of hardware applicable.
+American aluminum and glass storefront doors often have the characteristic that they have much more glass than aluminum.
+The aluminum tubing that comprises the stiles is usually only 1-3/4 to 3-1/2 inches wide, limiting the kinds of hardware that can be used.
 Some aluminum storefront doors come with 5 inch stiles allowing more hardware choices.

 Almost all aluminum doors are 1-3/4 inches thick, however, other thicknesses do appear.
 Be sure to measure the thickness of the door before ordering any hardware.